 Xiaomi Redmi Note 5 AI vs Redmi Note 5 Pro

 Let’s talk about what’s different first.
-The Xiaomi Redmi Note 5 AI Dual Camera has two cameras on the back, a 12MP and a 5MP snappers.
+The Xiaomi Redmi Note 5 AI Dual Camera has two cameras on the back, a 12MP, and a 5MP snappers.
 The secondary 5MP camera remains unaffected with the same f/2.0 aperture.
-The primary camera is still 12MP but it now comes with a f/1.9 aperture compared to f/2.2 on the Indian variant.
+The primary camera is still 12MP but it now comes with an f/1.9 aperture compared to f/2.2 on the Indian variant.
 The sensor size is also increased to something in a pixel size of 1.4µm compared to1.25µm on the Indian variant.
 A larger sensor plus a wider aperture means the Chinese variant should be able to capture better images under the low light and also have a shallower depth of field, in theory at least.

 The phone’s front-facing camera is also different compared to the Indian variant of Redmi Note 5 with a 13MP front snapper.
 This new handset features a dual pixel phase detection autofocus, which the Indian model doesn’t come with.
 The Redmi Note 5 AI comes with Android 8.1 Oreo which is a plus point as the Indian variant is still on Nougat.
 On top of everything, the Redmi Note 5 AI has support for Dual 4G VoLTE for both of its SIM cards, and that also was not included in the Redmi Note 5 Pro.